 1% For The Planet

-After numerous in-depth conversations with both the national communications team and the IWWR program leads, developed a strategic brief that established the brand, content, and technical framework for the site.
+After numerous in-depth conversations with both the national communications team and IWWR program leads, we developed a strategy brief that detailed the overarching brand, content, and technical framework for the site.
 We identified five key audiences and developed personas for each: Ducks friends and supporters, the scientific community, graduate students, funders of varying sizes, and the general public.
-The site would take on the general look and feel of the primary Ducks International Canada site (borrowing some imagery and type styling) while creating a new platform that would demonstrate a confident and bold approach to the research.
+The site would take on the general look and feel of the primary Ducks Unlimited Canada site (borrowing some imagery and type styling) while creating a new platform that would demonstrate a confident and bold approach to the research.

-Equally important, the website has a generous, thoughtful and dynamic presence that will not alienate scientists or turn away the layperson.
-We heavily customized the site to meet the content needs of the program so that scientists and administrators can easily add, edit and manage content.
+Equally important, the website has a generous, thoughtful and dynamic presence that will not alienate scientists or turn away a layperson.
+We highly customized the site to meet the content needs of the program so that scientists and administrators can easily add, edit and manage content.
 Using large, photography-based visuals and sharp typography, the new site shows that conservation research communicated well can engage and inspire.

 The IWWR website received an Honorable Mention from Awwwards, a peer-evaluated design organization that recognizes some of the best web designers, developers and agencies in the world.